NanoClem/polychess/README.md

 ## DevTeam

-Project Manager : Clement DECOOPMAN.
+- Project Manager : Clement DECOOPMAN
-Developpers     : Chiheb NASRI, Juliette DUPOUY, Mohamed COUIBALY.
+- Developpers     : Chiheb NASRI, Juliette DUPOUY, Mohamed COUIBALY

 ## How to use it
+You just have to use the provided executable

+## How to play